zero-one-group/welcome-entry-level/README.md

 ### What is Zero One Group

 We are an ecosystem of cutting-edge technology solutions.
 We have multiple clients from International e.g [Bloomberg Philantropies](https://www.bloomberg.org/) to National Enterprise Company e.g [HokBen](https://www.hokben.co.id/).
-Currently, Our Focus technology are [Node.js](https://nodejs.org/en/), [React](https://reactjs.org/), [Flutter](https://flutter.dev), [Terraform](https://terraform.io).
+Currently, Our Focus technology are [Node.js](https://nodejs.org/en/), [React](https://reactjs.org/), [Flutter](https://flutter.dev), and [Terraform](https://terraform.io).

 We also already giving back to the community ranging from